 We’ve a wee caveat to share with anyone tempted to substitute bacon for pancetta in this pantry-minded recipe.
 While that swap works in some recipes, we don’t encourage trying it here.
 Pancetta’s sturdy texture and meatiness handily withstand being simmered in this soupy stew without becoming limpid and soggy.
 Sadly, the same can’t be said about bacon, which turns flabby.
 Save it for frying up in a pan.

-Pasta Soup with Potatoes, Pancetta and Leeks Recipe
+Pasta Soup with Potatoes and Pancetta

 - 6 tablespoons olive oil